Why SSH Security Matters for Ubuntu Servers

 sudo systemctl enable fail2ban

-Check the status of the SSH jail:
+Check the status of the SSH jail to see how many IPs are currently banned:

 sudo fail2ban-client status sshd

+The output shows the number of banned IP addresses and lists them individually.
 For a detailed walkthrough of configuring Fail2Ban specifically for SSH and HTTP services, including custom filter rules and notification setup, refer to the Fail2Ban SSH and HTTP protection guide.

 Step 6: Block SSH Traffic by Country Using GeoIP Blocking